 I do my best to look at potential promoted products and services through the eyes of a customer.
 I ask myself if I would pay for it.
 After all, if I don’t think it’s worth paying for myself, I’d better have a really good reason to convince you to buy it.

-- Occassionally I promote products I have used personally without paying for, but still feel comfortable recommending via an affiliate link.
+Occasionally, I promote products I have used personally without paying for but still feel comfortable recommending via an affiliate link.
 Books are a good example.
 I often link to books on Amazon (mainly to read the reviews), which I checked out from the library (always my first recommendation) or have read using the Kindle Free Reading program.

 What is an affiliate link/referral link?